EdenExperiments/EdenExperiments/README.md

 - 👋 Hi, I’m @EdenExperiments /  Macaulay Eden
 - 👀 I’m interested in Video Games, Music and AI/Robotics.
-- 🌱 I’m currently learning full stack web development to begin a resume for future learning projects in C++ and Python.
+- 🌱 I’m currently learning Computer Science and Data Science on Codecademy using Python.
+After this I hope to learn C++.
 - 💞️ I’m looking to collaborate on beginner friendly projects.
 - 📫 How to reach me: Macaulay.eden30@gmail.com, or @macaulayeden2 on twitter!